cerner/terra-toolkit/docs/Webpack.md

 ### JavaScript Plugins
 - [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) - Plugin to define global compile-time values, including:
-  - `PACKAGE_VERSION` - The version of the package executing webpack.
-  - `WEBPACK_BUILD_TIMESTAMP` - The time that webpack was executed in ISO8601 format.
+  - `CERNER_BUILD_TIMESTAMP` - The time that webpack was executed in ISO8601 format.

 ### CSS Loaders and Plugins
 - [autoprefixer](https://github.com/postcss/autoprefixer) - Plugin to parse CSS and add vendor prefixes to CSS rules.
 This should be configured with [`browserslist-config-terra`](https://github.com/cerner/browserslist-config-terra). \*